Winter Energy Payment in NZ – Do you qualify?

-More than a million people will be able to get the Winter Energy Payment, including people receiving superannuation and Veteran’s Pension, as well as those on a main benefit so it is good news if you’re in one of these groups.
+More than a million people will be able to get the Winter Energy Payment, including people receiving superannuation and Veteran’s Pension, as well as those on a benefit so it is good news and a little extra help, if you’re in one of these groups.

 You'll automatically get the Winter Energy Payment if you’re getting: